 - Visual hierarchy cues: Distinct sections, headers, and bright call to actions were added to enhance the website’s usability, providing a visual guide to help the user discover useful information.

 - Visual content sections: The website was redesigned to allow for more images to be implemented providing users with a visually compelling experience.

-UX Designer, Amanda White, started with doing a competitive analysis of other performing arts organizations both local to Austin and in other cities in Texas to see what other organizations were doing well in comparison.
+We started with a competitive analysis of other performing arts organizations both local to Austin and in other cities in Texas to see what other organizations were doing well in comparison.
 Then, we completed a heuristic evaluation of the current website to discover areas for improvement.

-After learning about the demographic through interviews with screened users, Amanda tested our assumptions about the current website.
+After learning about the demographic through interviews with screened users, we tested our assumptions about the current website.
 Based on the feedback from the users, their opinions closely resemble ours.

-- Users desired a more compelling experience.
+- Users wanted a more compelling experience.
 Performing art patrons are fans because they liked to escape reality, they expected the website to have a similar effect.

 - They were frustrated with the navigation menu and found that they had a hard time finding specific information.

 - Users wanted an easier way to access the calendar as it was hidden inside of a mega menu and wasn’t easy to find.

 - Users found that there was too much text and they did not want to read through it.

 It would be nice to see some pictures and a much smaller explanation of what the production is, I don’t want to read all of this.”